simialbi/yii2-honey-pot/docs/index.md

 **There are few things to note:**

-* Both Hash and Honey Pot _must_ be applied to attributes that generate text inputs; they _**can not**_ be used on other types of controls, e.g. select, checkbox, radio, etc.
+* Both Hash and Honey Pot _must_ be applied to attributes that generate text inputs; they _**can not**_ be used on other types of controls, e.g. select, checkbox, radio, etc. Although some widgets (MaskedInput, Flatpickr) are supported.
+If you need another widget to be supported, please open an issue.
 * Hash and Honey Pot are independent of each other, i.e. you do not have to use both of them, though using both on a form gives the best protection
 * Hash and Honey Pot _**must not**_ be applied to the same attribute